 Dear Forest, With Love

 If you thought Durga Devi would stop her plantation drive after having already planted half a million trees, think again.
 Durga, under whose watch the Department of Forest spearheaded its forest conservation efforts, has returned with a new aim.
-This time with IM’s partner Mount Valley Development Association.
+This time with SOIR-IM’s partner Mount Valley Development Association.

 Ask any resident of Kandial village about Durga Devi they would immediately respond in strong phrases like ‘leader’ or ‘shield’.
 It has been 24 years since Durga Devi waged an ideological fight with the department, the same authority which later appreciated her zeal and gave her an honorary job to save forests.